Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Experiments

 \subsection{Ablations}

-\paragraph{Synthetic Pairs Augmentation} Table \ref{tab:abl}(a) and \ref{tab:abl}(b) include results of different synthetic data augmentation techniques.
-In Tab. \ref{tab:abl}(a), we incorporate H2G-UH into the training of Stable-VTON \citep{stableviton} and CAT-DM \citep{cat-dm} on the VITON-HD dataset to validate the effectiveness of synthetic pairs on enhancing existing diffusion methods.
-Here, we use the number of sampling steps as originally published: 2 for CAT-DM, 50 for Stable-VTON, and 25 for our own EARSB.
-In Tab. \ref{tab:abl}(a), +H2G-UH indicates the data augmentation.
-It shows that training with our synthetic H2G-UH improves most metrics of the above SD-based models.
+\paragraph{Synthetic Pairs Augmentation} \cref{tab:abl_arch} incorporates H2G-UH into the training of StableVITON \citep{stableviton} and CAT-DM \citep{cat-dm} on the VITON-HD dataset to validate the effectiveness of synthetic pairs on enhancing existing diffusion methods.
+We observe that that training with our synthetic H2G-UH is effective in improving most metrics.

-To determine the importance of the canonical product-view projection, we replace the synthetic garment in each pair with a randomly warped version of the clothing cropped from the real human image, denoted as +$W(\text{H2G-UH})$.
-The results show that while +$W(\text{H2G-UH})$ hinders the performance of all baseline approaches (\ie{}, CAT-DM, Stable-VTON and \Ours{}), incorporating H2G-UH improves most metrics.
-This demonstrates that the synthetic product-view contributes significantly to the observed improvements.

-Tab. \ref{tab:abl}(b) explores different ways of incorporating the synthetic data into training. \Ours{} pre.
-H2G-UH is pretrained using the synthetic pairs and finetuned on real data, \Ours{}+plain H2G-UH is trained using the mixed distribution of the real and synthetic pairs \emph{without} the augmentation label identifying them, and \Ours{}+H2G-UH uses the mixed data with the identifying label. \Ours{} pre.
-H2G-UH is slightly worse than \Ours{}+H2G-UH.
-Further, we see the effect of conditioning on the augmentation label, as removing it in \Ours{}+plain H2G-UH greatly degrades the image quality and causes a significant drop in all metrics.
+\cref{tab:abl_aug} explores different ways of incorporating the synthetic data H2G-UH during the training of \Ours{}.
+We find that using a randomly warped version of the clothing ($W(\text{H2G-UH})$) hinders performance, demonstrating the importance of the synthetic product-view.
+Additionally, the poor \emph{plain H2G-UH} results indicate the presence of a synthetic-real domain gap when using H2G-UH.
+Inspired by \citep{QraitemFFR2024}, one way to address this issue is by pretraining on the synthetic data and finetuning on real samples (see pre.\ H2G-UH).
+However, we find it most effective to condition on a synthetic data indicator while training on mixed data.